justin-sharber/ETL-System/README.md

     # ...
 ```

+### Insert Queries
-**Insert Queries** - Data is loaded into long-term Bronze Layer tables with merged-inserts.
+Data is loaded into long-term Bronze Layer tables with merged-inserts.
 The system stores and runs those queries remotely.
 This allows the final step of loading to be performed by the system with one click.
 It also reduces content in the BigQuery system.

 ```sql
 -- T-Mobile Bronze Layer - Merged-Insert